-Singapore's Christmas in the Tropics is a (mostly) secular festival, celebrated with a highlight on shopping, entertainment, Christmas lights, and Santa showing up in full furs despite Singapore's sizzling, humid weather.
+In Singapore, Christmas is a mostly secular affair.
+Celebrated around shopping, entertainment, and spectacular Christmas lights, even Santa doesn't mind showing up in his full furs despite Singapore's famously humid weather.

-Singapore holds a number of parties to ring in the new year, one at Marina Bay and the Esplanade waterfront, and two others to be thrown at Siloso Beach on Sentosa Island.
+Singapore holds a number of parties to ring in the new year, one at Marina Bay and the Esplanade waterfront, and another to be thrown at Siloso Beach on Sentosa Island:

-Marina Bay Singapore Countdown.
-Singapore's foremost New Year party happens at Marina Bay on the evening of December 31, with fireworks and performances bursting forth against a highly-modern backdrop.
-To mark the countdown, celebration, a Wishing Spheres visual art installation will pour into Marina Bay.
-Singaporeans write their wishes for the New Year onto 20,000 giant "wishing spheres", and the spheres will be set afloat on December 31.
+Marina Bay Singapore Countdown is Singapore's foremost New Year party and happens at Marina Bay on the evening of December 31, with fireworks and performances bursting forth against a highly-modernized backdrop.
+To mark the countdown celebration, a Wishing Spheres visual art installation will pour into Marina Bay.
+Singaporeans write their wishes for the New Year onto thousands of giant "wishing spheres", and the spheres are set afloat on December 31.

-Singapore Sentosa Countdown.
-At Siloso Beach on Sentosa, a far more raucous party will ring in the New Year.
-Stilt-walkers, dancers and fire-eaters will amplify the excitement launched by the fireworks.
-The party starts on December 31, 8pm at Sentosa Siloso Beach.
+At Siloso Beach on Sentosa, an island resort, a far more raucous party will ring in the New Year.
+At the Singapore Sentosa Countdown stilt-walkers, dancers, and fire-eaters will amplify the excitement launched by the fireworks.